 The Department offers a Doctoral Programme in Communication.
 Those found eligible must write a written test comprising questions in: theory and concepts; research methodology; and a project synopsis.
 If the candidate qualifies for the interview, he/she will have to defend his/her synopsis at the interview.

 B.P.Sanjay, Ph.D.
-(Simon Fraser University, Canada) - Political Economy of Communication Technologies, Development Studies, International Communication, Communication/Media Policy. (on leave as Vice-Chancellor of TN Central University)
+(Simon Fraser University, Canada) - Political Economy of Communication Technologies, Development Studies, International Communication, Communication/Media Policy.

 Vinod Pavarala, Ph.D.
 (University of Pittsburgh, USA)-Communication and Development, Community Media, Popular Culture.